bjlkeng/bjlkeng.github.io/source/posts/pixelcnn.rst

 |h3| Loss Function |h3e|

-The loss function was definitely the hardest part about the entire implementation.
+The loss function was definitely the hardest part of the entire implementation.
 There are so many subtleties, I don't know where to begin.
 And this was *after* I heavily referenced the PixelCNN++ code [4].
 Let's start with computing the log-likelihood shown in Equation 2.
 There are actually 4 different